-Our total operating expenses were \$11.8 million and \$4.7 million for the three months ended March 31, 2018 and 2017, respectively.
+Our total operating expenses were \$26.6 million and \$10.7 million for the six months ended June 30, 2018 and 2017, respectively.
 We expect our operating expenses to increase substantially in connection with our ongoing development activities related to our product candidates.
-We anticipate that our expenses will increase substantially due to costs associated with our preclinical activities for our lead gene therapy program for the treatment of PKU and the advancement of this product candidate into a Phase 1/2 clinical trial in the U.S., which we expect to initiate in 2019, development activities associated with our other gene editing and gene therapy product candidates, research activities in additional therapeutic areas to expand our pipeline, hiring additional personnel in manufacturing, research, clinical and regulatory, quality and other functional areas, increased expenses incurred with contract manufacturing organizations, or CMOs, to supply us with product for our preclinical and clinical studies, as well as the further development of internal manufacturing capabilities and capacity and other costs including the management of our intellectual property portfolio.
+We anticipate that our expenses will increase substantially due to costs associated with our preclinical activities for our lead gene therapy program for the treatment of PKU and the advancement of this product candidate into a Phase 1/2 clinical trial in the U.S., which we expect to commence and have initial clinical data in 2019, development activities associated with our other gene editing and gene therapy product candidates, research activities in additional therapeutic areas to expand our pipeline, hiring additional personnel in manufacturing, research, clinical and regulatory, quality and other functional areas, increased expenses incurred with contract manufacturing organizations, or CMOs, to supply us with product for our preclinical and clinical studies, as well as the further development of internal manufacturing capabilities and capacity and other costs including the maintenance and expansion of our intellectual property portfolio.
 In addition, we expect to incur additional costs associated with operating as a public company.

 As a result of these anticipated expenditures, we will need additional financing to support our continuing operations.
-We expect to finance our operations through a combination of public or private equity or debt financings or other sources, which may include collaborations with third parties.
+We expect to continue to finance our operations through a combination of public or private equity or debt financings or other sources, which may include collaborations with third parties.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 Our inability to raise capital as and when needed would have a negative impact on our financial condition and our ability to pursue our business strategy.
 We will need to generate significant revenue to achieve profitability, and we may never do so.

-We believe that our existing cash resources will enable us to fund our projected operating expenses and capital expenditures for at least the next two years.
+We believe that our existing cash, cash equivalents and short-term investments will enable us to fund our current projected operating expenses and capital expenditures for at least the next two years.
 We have based these estimates on assumptions that may prove to be imprecise, and we may use our available capital resources sooner than we currently expect.
 See "Liquidity and Capital Resources."
 Because of the numerous risks and uncertainties associated with the development of our current and any future product candidates and our platform technology and because the extent to which we may enter into collaborations with third parties for development of any of our product candidates is unknown, we are unable to predict the timing and amount of increased operating expenses and capital expenditures associated with completing the research and development of our product candidates.
 Our future capital requirements will depend on many factors, including: